 FOR IMMEDIATE RELEASE CONTACT: Nicolette Geisler

 The mission of the Kansas Volunteer Commission (KVC) is to empower all Kansans to meet community needs through service.
-The KVC provides grant funding, training, and support to Kansas non-profit organizations, while also administering federal funding to the AmeriCorps programs throughout the state.
-For more information on the Volunteer Generation Fund or other KVC programs, please visit www.kanserve.org.
+The KVC provides grant funding, training, and support to Kansas non-profit organizations.
+It manages the state’s mentoring partnership, Kansas Mentors, and administers federal funding to AmeriCorps and Volunteer Generation Fund programs throughout the state.
+For more information on the Volunteer Generation Fund, Kansas Mentors, Kansas AmeriCorps or other KVC programs, please visit www.kanserve.org.